WVURAIL/dspira/_posts/2023-06-27-gr_radio_astro_Installation_Ubuntu20.md

 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Software Setup']
 order: 8
+meta_description: "Install gr-radio_astro on Ubuntu 20.04 for GNU Radio 3.8.
+Follow the setup and update steps for the DSPIRA radio astronomy software."
 ---

 This will install the spectrometer program *spectrometer_w_cal.grc* as well as other useful radio astronomy GNU Radio programs onto a system using Ubuntu 20.04.